 Barbara Core Manager

 Wizard walkthrough

-When you run barbara-core-manager on a system where no Core instance has been created yet, the following screen appears:
+When you run barbara-core-manager on a system where no Core instance has been created yet, the wizard greets you with:

+Barbara Core Manager